-When Mean Gene Okerlund passed away, it was a loss not only to the fans of professional wrestling but to those who knew him well.
+When Mean Gene Okerlund passed away on the morning of January 2nd, 2019, it was a loss not only to the fans of professional wrestling but to those who knew him well.

 Herald-Tribune writer Scott Lockwood put it sweetly and perfectly: “It was the voice.
 And not just any voice.
 It was a loud, yet smooth, tone that many grew up listening to for decades.”